casid/poe-stash-buddy/README.md

 On my 3840x2160 display the inventory area is 2546, 1176, 1260, 524 with an offset of 3, 3

-**Behold** it's pretty essential to get these values as precisely as possible for the script to work properly.
+**Behold:** it's pretty essential to get these values as precisely as possible for the script to work properly.

 ### Stash tab locations
 Use roughly the center of each stash tab you want to activate.

 ### Ignored slots (optional)
 Click the inventory slots you don't want to have inserted in your stash.
 For instance your portal / wisdom scroll locations.

-## Usage
-- run poe-stash-buddy.exe
-- run PoE, collect loot and go to your stash
-- Press CTR + SHIFT + A to insert loot from inventory to stash